Solidarity Canteen at Atelier 11 Paris

 |

-Special Cité Falguière meal and a glass of wine is included for in-person event.
-You can also join us remotely at your location anywhere in the world anytime by trying our signature borsch recipe!
+You can also participate remotely at your location anywhere in the world by cooking our signature Cité Falguière borscht!

-Special Cité Falguière meal and a glass of wine is included for in-person event.
-You can also join us remotely at your location anywhere in the world anytime by trying our signature borsch recipe!
+You can also participate remotely at your location anywhere in the world by cooking our signature Cité Falguière borscht!

 Ingredients